blaenk/blaenk.github.io/provider/notes/gdb.markdown

 The `backtrace` command shows the entire stack.

+The command `where` can be used to determine where one is at any given moment.

 ## Setting

-It's possible to set the value of variables mid-execution using the `set` command.
+It's possible to set the value of variables mid-execution using the `set` command, which provides no output from GDB.
+Variables can also be set using the print command, which follows the setting of the variable with printing out its new value:

 ```
 (gdb) set x = 12
+(gdb) print x = 12
 ```

 There are also variables specific to GDB that can be created and used.
 For example, GDB has a _value history_ which simply assigns the result of an entered command to an increasing variable name.
 This is similar to Scala's interpreter which assigns the expression result values to `res#`.
 These variables can be referenced in future commands.
 The `$` variable always refers to the previous result.